E-mail Me, feed back appreciated.

-You are standing at the centre of a circular field of radius R. The field has a low wire fence around it.
+13. You are standing at the centre of a circular field of radius R. The field has a low wire fence around it.
 Attached to the wire fence (and restricted to running around the perimeter) is a large, sharp-fanged, hungry dog.
 You can run at speed v, while the dog can run four times as fast.
 What is your running strategy to escape the field?

-I like this one, at first I thought it wasn't possible, we'll go through one of the ways that doesn't work...
+I really like this one, at first I thought it wasn't possible, we'll go through one of the ways that doesn't work...

-First consider the diagram below:
+Consider the diagram below:

-dog in circular field riddle
+diagram for dog in a circular field riddle

 R - is the radius of the circle